meetings/gearsloth/Task format specification.md

 ### Marking jobs as done

 After a job is done, a controller should send a JSON object with the following fields to the ejector in order to remove it from the task database:
-* `.id`: a string that identifies the task in the database
+* `id`: a string that identifies the task in the database